hugoseri/starred-test/README.md

 - valid email

 1. Create `.env` file from `.env.example`
-1. Install dependencies: `npm install`
+2. Install dependencies: `npm install`
-2. Run project: `npm run dev`
+3. Run project: `npm run dev`
+4. Project runs on `localhost:3000`

 # Features
 The project is a basic listing of jobs from a provided API.